Chase-C/Flocking-Simulation/README.md

 Bulding
 -------

-Assuming you have GHC 7.10 and stack installed, building the program should be as easy as running 'stack build'.
+Assuming you have GHC 7.10 and stack installed, building the program should be as easy as running `stack build`.

-You can then run the simulation with the command 'stack exec boids'.
+You can then run the simulation with the command `stack exec boids`.

 Demo and Screenshots